mukhortov/HESH-WordPress-Plugin/README.md

 		- Opera
 	- WP <= 4.0
 	- PHP <= 5.2
-- refactor
-	- add comments
-	- php
-	- js
-	- js lint
 - create logo
 - update documentation
+	- all meta to 2.0
 - create bradford.digital homepage
+- push to dev then to master

 ##TODO later: